Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation.md

 There are two methodologies for distributional word representations.

-The one is to be learned from count-based method like latent semantic anlaysis-LSA(Deer-wester et al., 1990) and hyperspace analogue to Language-HAL(Lund and Burgess, 1996).
+one is to be learned from count-based method like latent semantic anlaysis-LSA(Deer-wester et al., 1990) and hyperspace analogue to Language-HAL(Lund and Burgess, 1996).

   - based on frequencies of terms.